Anirod310/Neural-Network-From-Scratch/REPORT.md

 - ReLU : Achieved the highest performances, particulary effective in promoting sparsity and speeding up convergence.
 However, some neurons might became inactive due to the zeroing effect.

-**Conclusion**
+**Activation functions : conclusion**

 We can thus say that choosing wisely the activation functions used in the hidden and output layers can significantly increase the performances of the model, leading to faster convvergence and better overall accuracy.
+By using ReLU activation function for the hidden layers combined to sigmoid activation function for the output layer as well as He initialization, we can get much better results on our dataset than using other activation function.

 #### III - <u>Number and Size of Layers</u>